-Another example is from Danish shipping giant Maersk, which is the shipping company that has probably been most active on anti-corruption.
+Another example is from Danish shipping giant Maersk, which is the shipping company that has been most active on anti-corruption.
 They have a strong published stance against bribery.
 Maersk have invested heavily in stopping facilitation payments (separate from their engagement with MACN), starting with an effective system whereby the Captains log all small facilitation requests.
-The trend of the number of these requests worldwide from Jan 2015 to May 2017 - shown in the Maersk data below - shows the success of their initiative (Slide given to the author by Maersk February 2018).
+The trend of the number of these requests worldwide from Jan 2015 to May 2017 - shown in the Maersk data below - shows the success of their initiative (Slide given to the author by Maersk February 2018; published with permission of Maersk).